 This study evaluates whether ketamine, given as part of an anesthetic, improves depression

-receive a placebo (normal saline) during surgery.
+(normal saline) during surgery.

 View full details